JumpmanYouKnow/JavaNotes/README.md

 Primitive types gurantees thread-safety
 Objects doesn't

+Java string is thread-safe, but stringbuffer is not

 ### 3. String pool
 ```java
 String str1 = new string("abc") // allocate space on heap, put it in string pool, return reference from  heap